Diamond Pro is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More.

 White gold is also very affordable, especially at the 14K purity level.
-For example, this beautiful 2mm 14K white gold wedding ring is only $150, while this 4mm wedding ring suitable for men or women is only $490.
+For example, this beautiful 2mm 14K white gold wedding ring from Blue Nile is only $150, while this 4mm wedding ring suitable for men or women is only $490.

 The color of white gold looks particularly beautiful alongside white, colorless diamonds, making it a good choice for diamond engagement rings.
 However, you should be aware that white gold engagement ring settings can emphasize the yellow tint of a diamond with a low color grade.

 The biggest disadvantage of white gold is that it needs to be dipped every few years to maintain its rhodium coating, which provides its color and luster.
 However, this is typically an inexpensive, simple service that can be performed by any experienced jeweler.